-Team Smart Coating
+Team Smart Coatings

 The team develops layer systems with additional functional properties such as sensing properties, self-healing capabilities or enhanced strain tolerance.
 In addition, the team combines the achievements of the high temperature protective coating and the thermal coating technology teams.
 A further activity is the development of functional layers for gas separation applications or for solid oxide fuel cells.
 Furthermore, innovative coating processes especially suitable for functional coatings, such as the aerosol deposition process, are developed.